kubedb/docs/docs/guides/postgres/distributed/overview/index.md

 #### 6. Configure DNS for KubeSlice

+>Note: You must update the DNS server for each cluster you mentioned in the slice to enable proper cross-cluster service discovery.
+In this guide, we are using CoreDNS, so the required changes are applied to the CoreDNS configuration.
+If your cluster uses a different DNS solution, make sure to apply equivalent forwarding rules there.
+>
+> This configuration step must be completed on all clusters participating in the slice before proceeding further.

 Update CoreDNS to forward `*.slice.local` traffic to the KubeSlice DNS service.
 Run the following steps on **every cluster** in the slice.

 > **Important:** CoreDNS must be updated and restarted on all clusters before proceeding to Step 4 (KubeDB install).
 Postgres nodes use `.slice.local` DNS names to discover each other across clusters.
 If DNS is not configured before Postgres pods start, replication will not form.